sevenreup/duwa/README.md

-# Chewa Programming Language (Inprogres)
+# Chewa Programming Language (Inprogress)
-A simple implementation of the chichewa language as a programming language.
+This is project is an interpreter for the `chewa` language (Name still getting worked shopped), a language based on the Chewa Bantu language.
+This Language is written in Golang.

 Main Milestones
 - [ ] Create initial interpreter